hrishioa/wishful-search/README.md

 1. Tests: More robust tests are needed before production usage.
 Unfortunately that's outside my scope at the moment, but I'll update the repo if I get around to it!
 Help would be appreciated.
 2. Client-side testing: The client-side bundle has been tested in a limited fashion.
 It's hard to keep running all the toolchains without automated testing for now.
 If you run into any issues, let me know.

-## Examples

-The provided example uses the [Kaggle Movies] dataset.
-It's too big to include here, but you can download `movies_metadata.csv` and use the test file to start the search!